Chambray Lattice Baule Fabric

 Dry clean or hand wash with cold water using mild detergent.
 Do not tumble dry.
 Warm iron on reverse if needed.

-Yardage is made to order and ships in 3-4 weeks.
+Yardage is made to order and ships in 10-14 business days.

 Fabric is final sale and may not be canceled, returned or exchanged.